owiwamasa/nets-lineup-builder/README.md

 npm install
 ```

-3. In the backed folder, create the database by running in the terminal:
+3. In the backend folder, create the database by running in the terminal:

 ```
 npx sequelize-cli db:create
 ```

-4. In the backed folder, migrate tables to the database by running in the terminal:
+4. In the backend folder, migrate tables to the database by running in the terminal:

 ```
 npx sequelize-cli db:migrate
 ```

-5. In the backed folder, seed the database by running in the terminal:
+5. In the backend folder, seed the database by running in the terminal:

 ```
 npx sequelize-cli db:seed:all